img

 Diagnosis and Treatment for Blockages in Leg, Renal, and Peripheral Arteries 4.8

-Peripheral Angiogram and Peripheral Angioplasty are minimally invasive procedures used to diagnose and treat blockages in the arteries outside the heart β€” commonly in the legs (Peripheral Artery Disease – PAD), kidneys, abdomen, or arms.
-These procedures restore blood flow to prevent complications such as chronic pain, non-healing wounds, gangrene, limb loss, or uncontrolled blood pressure.
+Peripheral Angiogram and Peripheral Angioplasty are minimally invasive procedures used to diagnose and treat blockages in the arteries outside the heart — commonly in the legs (Peripheral Artery Disease – PAD), kidneys, abdomen, or arms.

 Peripheral angiogram and angioplasty help restore blood flow in blocked arteries and prevent limb-threatening complications.